Wonderful Goforth Park on Horsepen Creek in Cypress, TX

 Harris County Deputy Darren Goforth Park on Horsepen Creek is the official name of this 188-acre park located in Cypress, Texas.
 The original name was Horsepen Creek Park.

 Deputy Darren Goforth was a ten year veteran of the Harris County Sheriff Department.
-Sadly, one day while refueling his department vehicle at a nearby Chevron station, he was ambushed and killed.
+Sadly, one day, while refueling his department vehicle at a nearby Chevron station, he was ambushed and killed.
 The perpetrator used a handgun.
-With 15 shots to the back of the head, Deputy Darren Goforth was instantly killed on August 28, 2015.
+With 15 shots to the back of the head, Deputy Darren Goforth instantly died on August 28, 2015.

 The simple wearing of his uniform made him a target.
 He was only 47 years old.
 Deputy Goforth left behind his grieving wife and two young children who were only five and twelve years of age.

-People instantly rallied around his family expressing grief over this senseless and random act of violence.
-Flowers and other tributes were left at the gas station where a memorial was instantly created.
-Money was collected for his family and people from near and far wished to contribute.
+People instantly rallied around his family, expressing grief over this senseless and random act of violence.
+Flowers and other tributes built up at the gas station where a memorial was created.
+People from near and far wished to contribute money to his family.

 A Great Egret appeared to be wading the waters in hopes of finding something to eat.
 It would take flight only to settle down a little distance from where I was trying to capture its photo.
 They are such pretty birds!

 Boat-tailed Grackles seemed to be less afraid of people and were quite close to the paved walkway.
 The sheen on this one’s coat was so pretty!
 We see many of these iridescent hued birds in and around our city in various locations.

 Different types of exercise equipment are at various places around the trail with instructions as to how to use it properly.